ibm-cloud-docs/dl/editing_gateway.md

 # Updating a Direct Link gateway
 {: #update-dl-gateway}
 {: help}
 {: support}

-You can update a Direct Link gateway either before or after the gateway is moved to **Provisioned** state.
-However, a gateway is restricted from editing during **In review** and some **In progress** states.
+You can update a Direct Link gateway either before or after the gateway moves to the **Provisioned** state.
+However, a gateway is restricted from editing during **In review** and some **in progress** states.
 {:shortdesc}

 To edit a Direct Link gateway, follow these steps:

 1. Click **Actions** on the gateway's details page and then click **Edit**.
-A page with the gateway's details is shown.
+A page with the gateway's details shows.
-2. Update the Direct Link name, link speed, and routing option, as needed.
+2. Update the Direct Link name, link speed, and routing option as needed.
-3. Read and agree to the **Direct Link prerequisites**.
+3. Read and agree to the [**Direct Link prerequisites**](/docs/dl?topic=dl-ibm-cloud-dl-prerequisites).
 4. Click **Submit** for your changes to take effect.

-If you modify the speed or routing option, the pricing is updated.
+If you modify the speed or routing option, the pricing changes.
 {:note}